Nikhil-Mukund/RIFF/README.md

                         - Complex-curve fitting algorithms

       - Calculates the associated uncertainties & the full covariance matrix.

+      - Option to generate MINIMUM_PHASE models with no right-half plane zeros.

       - Options to estimate the noise floor & dampen sharp resonances via smoothing the complex transfer function.